 You and the family will be able to travel with ease by road, air and water.
 For a small and often remote country, you’ll find the transport links to be surprisingly easy to navigate.
 However, with a population of 35 people per square mile, on average, you may find it more pleasant to ride a bike.
 The roads are maintained well, and with a small population you’re sure to find that traffic won’t be a bother.

-As a country they describe themselves as having a Caribbean lilt when it comes to languages, but much of this has transferred in to everyday life, as you're sure to fall in love with their laid back way of life.
-With just under 400km of coastline, you're spoiled for choice on where to relax by the beach.
-If you did want a little more seclusion the Cayes and Atolls offer that much needed remoteness, with more often than not affordable prices.
+As a country they describe themselves as having a Caribbean lilt when it comes to languages, but much of this has transferred in to everyday life, as you’re sure to fall in love with their laid back way of life.
+With just under 400km of coastline, you’re spoiled for choice on where to relax by the beach.
+If you did want a little more seclusion, the Cayes and Atolls offer that much needed remoteness with an often affordable price tag.

 A perfect match for families who love to relax by the beach but aren’t afraid of exploring nature in all of it’s forms.